-'''

-$ pip install zstandard
+\$ pip install zstandard

-'''

 Binary wheels are made available for some platforms.
 If you need to install from a source distribution, all you should need is a working C compiler and the Python development headers/libraries.
-On many Linux distributions, you can install a python-devel package to provide these dependencies.
+On many Linux distributions, you can install a python-dev or python-devel package to provide these dependencies.